 9. A good sense of direction:

-It may seem obvious, but some trek leaders do not have a good sense of direction or panics in a stressful situation.
-You have to be prepared for any number of situations you might face while in the mountains away from medical facilities, phone network, transportation etcetera.
+It may seem obvious, but some trek leaders do not have a good understanding of direction or panics in a stressful situation.
+You have to be prepared for any number of conditions you might face while in the mountains away from medical facilities, phone network, transportation etcetera.
 A lot of times your trekkers depend on your local knowledge and language skills to help get through a situation.
 Your clients will remember you for your problem-solving skills.

 10. You must be passionate about being a trek leader:

 If you do not love what you do or don't like providing an experience with new people, then leading treks is not the right profession for you.

 Customers are paying for an unforgettable experience, and whether this is trek number 1 or trek 1000 for you, they should never know.

 A real passion for what you do will shine through, so always remember to share that with your clients.
 It will reflect on the reviews they give on their trip experience.

 To be an excellent trek leader one not only needs to have charisma, knowledge, communication skills, storytelling abilities, organizational skills; sometimes you also need to be a father figure, psychologist, counselor, even a mediator, and a mentor to not only to the group but the support crew as well.